-The courses in the programme are organised in three blocks – the basic block, the profile block and the broadening block.
-The basic block provides an in-depth education in mathematics on an advanced level.
-Within this block it is mandatory to take one course in each of these areas: algebra and geometry, analysis, topology and finally, discrete mathematics.
-In the profile block, courses are chosen freely to specialise and prepare for the Master thesis – the subject is regarded in a broad sense, including mathematical statistics, optimisation theory and theoretical computer science.
+The courses in the programme are organised into three blocks: basic, profile and broadening.
+The basic block provides in-depth education at an advanced level.
+Within this block, it is mandatory to take one course in each of the following areas: algebra and geometry, analysis, topology, and discrete mathematics.
+In the profile block, courses are chosen freely to specialise and prepare for the master's degree project – the subject is regarded in a broad sense, and includes mathematical statistics, optimisation theory and theoretical computer science.
 The broadening block contains courses on theory and methodology of science, communication of mathematical subjects and a half semester of freely elective courses.

-The degree project will typically be carried out within the specialisation chosen, either internally with a research group at KTH, SU or externally at a company.
-The results are presented in a Master's thesis, as well as in a seminar.
+The degree project will typically be carried out within the specialisation chosen, either with a research group at KTH or SU or externally at a company.
+The results are presented in a written thesis and in a seminar.

 Find out what students from the programme think about their time at KTH.